vitar/clrf/src/en/practice/p05-individual-vision.md

 ____________________________________________________________
 ____________________________________________________________

-### 5. Which needs do I want to meet better than now?
+### 5. Which needs do I want to meet better than I do now?

 ____________________________________________________________
 ____________________________________________________________